 No single list of electrical guidelines can be comprehensive for all shop environments.
 Operating this machinery may require additional electrical upgrades specific to your shop environment.
-It is your responsibility to make sure your electrical system comply with all local codes and ordinances.
+It is your responsibility to make sure your electrical system complies with all local codes and ordinances.

-This machine operates under computerized control and, as is all computerized equipment, and is susceptible to extraneous electrical impulses internally for externally produced.
-The machine may make moves out of the operator control at any time.
+This machine operates under computerized control and, like all computerized equipment, is susceptible to extraneous electrical impulses internally or externally produced.
+The machine may make moves out of the operator's control at any time.
 The operator should work in and around the machine with caution at all times.